alaym3/de-zoomcamp/01-docker-terraform/2_docker_sql/extra_docker_and_vm_notes.md

 docker run -it test:pandas 2023-01-01

+-- work laptop
 ssh-keygen -t rsa -f ~/.ssh/de_gcp -C am -b 2048

+-- ON WORK LAPTOP
 Your identification has been saved in /Users/alainamartinez/.ssh/de_gcp Your public key has been saved in /Users/alainamartinez/.ssh/de_gcp.pub

+migrate that to PC so that i can have the same things downloaded in the vm.

-- put public key on gcp
+- put public key on gcp - go to metadata ssh keys.

 - create VM and find the external IP - 104.155.28.182. use the private key and your user. ssh -i ~/.ssh/de_gcp am@104.155.28.182